hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 }
 ```

 Evil creates exactly the kind of function that iomain is supposed to return but once again things are broken.
 As long as the programmer can create arbitrary IO functions he or she can see through the WorldState trick.

-## Property 3 Squashed For Good
+## 特性三壓扁了好 (Property 3 Squashed For Good)

 All we need to do is prevent the programmer from creating arbitrary functions with the right signature.
 Um...we need to do what now?

 Okay, as we saw with WorldState it's easy to prevent programmers from creating subclasses.
 So let's turn our function signature into a trait.

 ```scala
 sealed trait IOAction[+A] extends